-Arnold Zable is an acclaimed Australian writer, novelist, and human rights activist.
-His books include Jewels and Ashes, Café Scheherazade, Scraps of Heaven, Sea of Many Returns, The Fig Tree, Violin Lessons, The Fighter, and most recently, The Watermill.
+Arnold Zable is an acclaimed Australian writer, novelist, storyteller, and human rights activist, and the recipient of the 2021 Australia Council Award for Lifetime Achievement in Literature.
+His books include Jewels and Ashes, Café Scheherazade, Scraps of Heaven, Sea of Many Returns, The Fig Tree, Violin Lessons, and The Fighter.
+His most recent book is The Watermill.

 He has published numerous stories, features, essays, columns, and works for theatre.
 He has a doctorate from the School of Creative Arts, Melbourne University, and has lectured widely on the art of story both nationally and internationally.